Project-Platypus/Platypus/docs/getting-started.rst

 settings using best practices.
 In this example, Platypus inspected the problem definition to determine that the DTLZ2 problem consists of real-valued decision variables and selected the Simulated Binary Crossover (SBX) and Polynomial Mutation (PM) operators.
-One can easily switch to using a different operators, such as Parent-Centric Crossover (PCX):
+One can easily switch to using different operators, such as Parent-Centric Crossover (PCX):

 .. code:: python